Pressio/pressio/docs/pages/tutorials/tutorial3.md

 @image html samplemesh.png width=50%

 # Online phase
 With the offline stage complete, we can now run our ROMs for novel parameter instances.
-We will first run a standard LSPG ROM without hyperreduction, followed by an LSPG ROM with hyperreduction.
+We will first run a standard LSPG ROM without hyper-reduction, followed by an LSPG ROM with hyper-reduction.
 To set a novel parameter instance, we switch to the online directory and look at the *novel_params.txt* file
 ```bash
 cd $SWE2D_DIR/online_phase/
 vim novel_params.txt
 ```
 By default, we have the novel parameter instance set to be @f$\mu_1 = 7.5, \; \mu_2=0.125, \; \mu_3 = 0.2@f$.
 The rest of this tutorial will present results for this parameter instance, but the user is encouraged to play around with different parameters and see how it impacts the results.
-Before we run the ROM, we first run a FOM for this new parameter instance so we can assess the accuracy of our ROM (of course, in a pratical scenario we would not do this step!).
+Before we run the ROM, we first run a FOM for this new parameter instance so we can assess the accuracy of our ROM (of course, in a practical scenario we would not do this step!).
 We do not provide a detailed explanation on this driver script, since it closely follows that written previously.
 To run the FOM for our new parameter instance, we do the following:
  ```bash
 cd $SWE2D_DIR/online_phase/fom
 ./run_fom
 ```
 This will run the FOM and save the solution to file.
-The ROM was tested on a 2.7 GHz 12-Core Intel Xeon E5 core, and took 152 seconds to run.
+The FOM was tested on a 2.7 GHz 12-Core Intel Xeon E5 core, and took 152 seconds to run.

 ##LSPG ROM
 To run an LSPG ROM, we write a driver file, called [run_lspg.cc](https://github.com/Pressio/pressio-tutorials/blob/swe2d_tutorial/tutorials/swe2d/online_phase/lspg_rom/run_lspg.cc).
-See [here](./md_pages_tutorials_tutorial3_lspg.html) for a step-by-step walkthrough of constructing this driver file.
+See [here](./md_pages_tutorials_tutorial3_lspg.html) for a step-by-step walk-through of constructing this driver file.
 In summary, this script couples the application to Pressio, loads in the basis information we generated in the offline phase, and couples to Pressio's ROM capabilities to run an LSPG ROM.

 To run the LSPG ROM, we move to the *lspg_rom* directory, copy our ROM basis, and run the ROM,